 If it’s sharks you want to see, head to the outer islands where you could spot a Grey Reef, Silver Tip, Nurse, or the occasional Hammerhead.

-If you’re in the Seychelles in August or between October and January, keep your eyes peeled and you might just see a Whale Shark – a gigantic shark which visits the outer islands to feed on plankton during these months.
+If you’re in Seychelles in August or between October and January, keep your eyes peeled and you might just see a Whale Shark – a gigantic shark that visits the outer islands to feed on plankton during these months.

-Want to call your friends in the Seychelles?
+Want to call your friends in Seychelles?
 You’ll need to use the international dialing code, +248.

 FAQs about Seychelles

 You’ll likely spend around $200 per day on an average vacation here, but you can, of course, spend much more!

 Generally, you will find that April to May, and October to November, present the best times for cooler winds and still sunny weather.

 No, it hardly ever rains in Seychelles - so do make sure to leave that umbrella at home!